 We have over a decade of experience and knowledge dedicated solely to criminal defense to ensure you get the best and most up-to-date defense possible.

-Because we are a smaller law firm, we are more client focused than the large firms who have hundreds of clients at any given time.
-This gives us the ability to listen and address your needs in a more personalized manner than other criminal law firms in minnesota.
+Because we are a smaller law firm, we are more client-focused than large firms that have hundreds of clients at any given time.
+This gives us the ability to listen and address your needs in a more personalized manner than other criminal law firms in Minnesota.

 Nothing matters more than the actual results of your case and JS Defense has helped thousands of individuals get the best outcomes in dire situations.
 We pride ourselves on the good work we do for our clients.

 Our firm has support staff, trained in criminal defense and DWI representation, dedicated to ensuring you receive the best customer service possible and your calls and emails are answered in a timely fashion.